mutablelogic/go-server/README.md

 - `DOCKER_REPOSITORY=docker.io/user make docker` to build a docker image.
 - `DOCKER_REPOSITORY=docker.io/user make docker-push` to push a docker image.

-## Running the Server

-You can run the server:

-  1. With a HTTP server over network: You can specify TLS key and certificate to serve requests over a secure connection;
-  2. With a HTTP server with FastCGI over a unix socket: You would want to do this if the server is behind a reverse proxy such as nginx.
-  3. In a docker container, and expose the port outside the container.
-The docker container targets `amd64` and `arm64` architectures on Linux.

 ## Project Status

 This module is currently __in development__ and is not yet ready for any production